-The longer you breastfeed the better for you and your baby, but there will probably come a time when you want to stop.
-Here are some tips to help:
+The longer you breastfeed the better for you and your baby, but there will eventually come a time when you want to stop.
+Here are some tips to help.

 How to stop breastfeeding babies